 It’s no secret that I love Drunk Elephant products.
 I appreciate what the company stands for and their commitment to non-toxic ingredients for years before it becomes a hot topic in the beauty industry.
 Protini has been my go-to moisturizer for a few years now and I don’t see myself switching.
 I also have a travel-sized version that I take with me on vacation.
 It feels like I’m nurturing my skin every time I put it in.
 A combination of key ingredients like signal peptides, growth factors, amino acids, and pygmy waterlily improve skin’s firmness, tone and texture to help maintain youthful skin.
 Although I’m always trying new products and switching up my skincare routine, this moisturizer has been a consistent component for years.

 Summer Fridays has several cult-favorite products but my personal favorite is the R&R mask.
 The mask helps buff skin brighter and adds a mix of restorative natural oils that makes your skin glow.
-With ingredients like rose flower powder, avocado, vitamin C, and argan, this non-toxic product provides antioxidant benefits, supports natural collagen synthesis, soothes irritation and polishes your skin.
+With ingredients like rose flower powder, avocado, vitamin C, and argan, this product provides antioxidant benefits, supports natural collagen synthesis, soothes irritation and polishes your skin.
 I like to put it on my face right before I shower and leave it on the entire time.
 I wash it off right before I step out and it feels like I just got a mini-facial.
 It also smells incredible.
 I look forward to nights when I put the kids to sleep early and can take a long hot shower while giving this mask the time it deserves to work its magic.

 My skin has been so dry this winter, especially my hands.
 I’m not someone who religiously uses hand cream but once my hands started bleeding because they were so dry, I figured it was time to start.
 After researching clean hand creams, I discovered Grown Alchemist and was instantly drawn to the company for its use of organic ingredients only.
 I have the Persian Rose and Argan Extract Intensive Hand Cream and so far I’m a fan.
 This is a rich hand cream that immediately revives dry skin and cuticles without feeling greasy.
 I especially needed something that addressed my cuticles because once they get dry, I start biting to “fix them.”
 It’s a slippery slope.